Division 10-50.100:

 D. Flagstaff Auto Park District.

 1. Purpose.
-The purpose of the Flagstaff Auto Park District Area of Special Designation is to recognize that the interior parcels of a large commercial center should be entitled to install the same kind of business signage as the perimeter parcels, and to promote the economic vitality and commercial viability of those businesses that do not have highway frontage.
+The purpose of the Flagstaff Auto Park District Area of Special Designation is to recognize that the interior parcels of a large commercial center should be entitled to install the same kind of business signage as the perimeter parcels, and to promote the economic vitality and commercial viability of those businesses that do not have highway Frontage.

 2. Applicability.

 a.
-The Flagstaff Auto Park District includes lots 1 through 13, a portion of Historic Route 66 between North Test Drive and U.S. Highway 89, and City owned property on the southeast corner of the intersection of Historic Route 66 and U.S. Highway 89 as illustrated in Figure 10-50.100.100G.
+The Flagstaff Auto Park District includes Lots 1 through 13, a portion of Historic Route 66 between North Test Drive and U.S. Highway 89, and City owned property on the southeast corner of the intersection of Historic Route 66 and U.S. Highway 89 as illustrated in Figure 10-50.100.090C.
 The Flagstaff Auto Park District Area of Special Designation is not to be confused with any other district which may be designated for special consideration within the City of Flagstaff.

-Figure 10-50.100.100G
+Figure 10-50.100.090C

 Flagstaff Auto Park District